stevapple/gsoc-2021-writeups/README.md

 will import the target named `Logging` from `.package(url: "https://github.com/apple/swift-log.git", from: "1.0.0")`.
 SwiftPM will assume the package name to be `swift-log`, inferred from the last path component.

 You can use `swift script run script.swift [arguments]` run a script with such syntax.
 Specify `--quiet` or `--verbose` to see less or more output from the build system.
-For the usage of other tools, see [swift-package-manager](/swift-package-manager) or run `swift script`.
+For the usage of other subcommands, see [swift-package-manager](/swift-package-manager/README.md) or run `swift script <subcommand> --help`.

 You may also use the `swift` shortcut provided by `swift-driver`.
 Driver calls like: